 Disclaimer: I still recommend that you read A Song for Somme first.
 It will definitely add more depth to this story.

 This was the toughest of all three books to write.
-Even though it required less research than A Song for Somme and less drafts than Unkempt Secrets from The War, it’s content, from an emotional perspective, required the most time to write.
+Even though it required less research than A Song for Somme and less drafts than Unkempt Secrets from The War, the content about the human condition is like nothing I have written before.
+Piggy backing off of A Song for Somme, which was heavily influenced by Lewis’ apologetics works, specifically The Problem of Pain, I chose to explore these themes through a new generation, still reaping the emotional and psychological damage of World War II.
+Because of the difficult themes explored, this book required the most time to write.
 Ironically, St Ives Memory is the shortest of all three books.

 There is so much that I could say about this book, but I want you to read it for yourself.
 As Rose states, “But, supposed, I was to accept this fact of life, that there would always be more questions than answers, and that some questions would never be answered during our time here on earth” and as we journey along through all of the unknown, “without even looking, life changes us.”